stevemussmann/ca_chinook/patches/README.md

-After installing the [mega-simple-microhap-snakeflow](https://github.com/eriqande/mega-simple-microhap-snakeflow) on your computer, replace `mega-simple-microhap-snakeflow/workflow/script
+After installing the [mega-simple-microhap-snakeflow](https://github.com/eriqande/mega-simple-microhap-snakeflow) pipeline on your computer, replace `mega-simple-microhap-snakeflow/workflow/script
 /create_microhaplot_folder.R` with the file of the same name contained in this folder.